DynamicTimeWarping/DynamicTimeWarping.github.io/docs/index.md

  *  **Python**: as the [`dtw-python`](https://pypi.org/project/dtw-python/) pip package

 Both are available for all major platforms and regularly tested and built via continuous integration.

-The source code is [available on GitHub](https://github.com/DynamicTimeWarping) and in the CRAN package.
+Source code is [available on GitHub](https://github.com/DynamicTimeWarping) and in the CRAN package.